aplchian/lamrim/two/14-The-Perfections-of-Meditative-Stabilization-and-Wisdom.md

 Wisdom that knows how to act for the welfare of living beings knows the way to accomplish blamelessly the welfare of beings in their present and future lives.

+### d.
+How to Practice

+When you develop the 3 types of wisdom, you do so in association with the six supremecies and all six perfections.
+The generosity of wisdom is establishing others in wisdom after you have stabilized yourself in it.

+### e.